Reds vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has put up 133 hits with 35 doubles, two triples, 21 home runs and 50 walks.
-He has driven in 71 runs with 12 stolen bases.
+- Freeman has collected 135 hits with 35 doubles, two triples, 21 home runs and 51 walks.
+He has driven in 73 runs with 12 stolen bases.

-- Freeman hopes to build on a six-game hitting streak in this matchup.
-During his last 10 games he is batting .425 with three doubles, a triple, four home runs, seven walks and eight RBI.
+- Freeman will look for his eighth straight game with a hit in this matchup.
+In his last 10 outings he is hitting .463 with three doubles, a triple, four home runs, seven walks and 10 RBI.

 Freeman Recent Games